evannetwork/vade-evan/README.md

 cargo build --release --no-default-features --features cli,did-sidetree,did-read,didcomm,portable,vc-zkp
 ```

+### C builds with sdk feature

-Features can be adjusted to support integration with IN3 SDK by enabling `sdk` feature, by enabling this feature `HTTP` request/response are managed via IN3 SDK
+Features can be adjusted to support integration with IN3 SDK by enabling `sdk` feature (`sdk` feature can only be used with `c-lib` feature), by enabling this feature `HTTP` request/response are managed via IN3 SDK.

 ```sh
 cargo build --release --no-default-features --features did-sidetree,did-write,didcomm,portable,vc-zkp,c-lib,sdk